The East Asian Studies Program and Department offer two certificates for minoring in East Asian Studies.

-- Two years study of Chinese, Japanese, or Korean - four courses, at least two which must be at the second-year level or higher.
+1. Two years of study in Chinese, Japanese, or Korean - four courses, at least two of which must be at the second-year level or higher.

-Students can obtain an application from the Program Office in 219 Frist Campus Center or download the Program Certificate application form here certificate_application_form.pdf This application may be turned in any time before the senior thesis deadline in May of the senior year, however, applying earlier, ideally by the end of the fall term of senior year, will allow the Program Coordinator to notify them on their progress and any deadlines.
+Students can obtain an application from the Program Office in 219 Frist Campus Center or download the application form.
+This application may be turned in any time before the deadline in the spring of senior year.
+However, applying earlier, ideally by the end of the spring term of junior year, will allow the Program Coordinator to notify students of their progress and any deadlines.

 Final Submission